-- deposit.
-Keep a copy of the itemized deposit slip in your files. - Deposit cash into your committee's bank account daily, if at all possible.
+- Deposit cash separately from checks and money orders.
+Each deposit should have a detailed deposit slip listing each check and money order or the total amount of cash included in that deposit.
+Keep a copy of the itemized deposit slip in your files. - Deposit all cash.
+Cash contributions must never be put into the petty cash fund. - Deposit cash into your committee's bank account daily, if at all possible.
 Note: As stated above, CFB Rules allow campaigns up to 10 business days to deposit cash, but the best practice is to deposit it more frequently.
 Cash is the most vulnerable asset.
-Internal control processes governing the handling of cash must be particularly rigorous. - \ Deposit all cash.
-Cash contributions should never be put into the petty cash fund. - At least monthly more often as the election approaches - a responsible campaign staff member should compare: (1) the total amounts recorded in C-SMART for that month and (2) the total in receipts on your bank statement. - \ For contributions received at campaign fundraisers or other events, prepare a written log of all checks, cash, money orders, and credit cards as the contributions are made.
-The log should include: - Date and location of the event - Name of the person preparing the log - \ Contributor name (Note: Double-check the spelling.
-This can prevent problems later.) - \ Type of contribution: check, cash, money order, credit card - Check/money order number - \ Amount - \ A reminder to check for proper documentation (e.g., a contribution card, properly completed by the contributor, including employment information)
+Internal control processes governing the handling of cash must be particularly rigorous. - At least monthly more often as the election approaches - a responsible campaign staff member should compare: (1) the total amounts recorded in C-SMART for that month and (2) the total in receipts on your bank statement. - For contributions received at campaign fundraisers or other events, prepare a written log of all checks, cash, money orders, and credit cards as the contributions are made.
+See page 114 for a sample Campaign Event Contributions Log.
+The log should include: - Date and location of the event. - Name of the person preparing the log. - Contributor name.
+(Note: Double-check the spelling.
+This can prevent problems later.) - Type of contribution: check, cash, money order, credit card. - Check/money order number. - Amount. - A reminder to check for proper documentation (e.g., a contribution card, properly completed by the contributor, including employment information).